-5.12.3 Extended commissioning charge
+5.13.3 Extended commissioning charge

 Extended storage or climatic influences (humidity, temperature fluctuations) reduce the charge state of the cells.
 This makes an extended commissioning charge necessary.
+The extended comissioning should not be done if the storage time (chapter 4) of the batteries is overstepped.
+The excess of the storage time means that the desulphatation charging has to be done, which is described in the chapter 4.2.